WHY MEET FOR THE #HES2020

-The conference will enable participants from a number of different stakeholder and expert groups interested in transformation towards sustainable development to meet online beyond their “natural borders” and to discuss both research and practice-related issues.
+The conference enabled participants from a number of different stakeholder and expert groups interested in transformation towards sustainable development to meet online beyond their “natural borders” and to discuss both research and practice-related issues.

-The Virtual Higher Education Summit 2020 aims to:
+The Virtual Higher Education Summit 2020 aimed to:

-Participants will engage in lively, daring and creative debates to address the following challenges:
+Participants engaged in lively, daring and creative debates to address the following challenges:

 GATHERING OF KEY PLAYERS

-This conference seeks to convene key players for Higher Education for Sustainable Development and transformation, foster creative listening, and spark new inspirations across the following communities:
+This conference sought to convene key players for Higher Education for Sustainable Development and transformation, foster creative listening, and spark new inspirations across the following communities: